-The foursome were included with eight other Pacific winners in Deloitte’s annual rankings of the best operators in Canada.
+The foursome were included with six other Pacific winners in EY's annual rankings of the best operators in Canada.

 CarboNet was the only company to have all four cofounders receive the award, certainly a testament to their cooperation and collaboration, and possibly also their refusal to single out one member above another [Ed.: This behaviour is not necessarily reflected when a box of donuts is on hand.]